Chart Color Schemes

 AreaSearch assessment of residential development activity positions Tamborine - Canungra among the top 25% of areas assessed nationwide

 Tamborine - Canungra averaged approximately 87 new dwelling approvals annually.
-Over the past five financial years, from FY21 to FY25438 homes were approved, with an additional 62 approved in FY26 so far.
-Each year, on average, 2.5 new residents per dwelling have been added since FY21.
+Over the past five financial years, from FY-21 to FY-25, a total of 438 homes were approved, with an additional 68 approved so far in FY-26.
+Each year, on average, 2.5 new residents per dwelling have been added since FY-21, indicating strong demand that supports property values.

-The average construction cost value of these new homes is $360,000.
-This financial year has seen $11.9 million in commercial development approvals.
-Compared to the rest of Queensland, Tamborine - Canungra's development levels are similar per capita, indicating market stability aligned with regional patterns.
+The average construction cost value for new homes over this period was $360,000.
+This financial year has seen $11.9 million in commercial development approvals, suggesting balanced commercial development activity.
+Compared to the rest of Queensland, Tamborine - Canungra maintains similar levels of development per person, contributing to market stability consistent with regional patterns.

-All new construction since FY21 has been standalone homes, maintaining the area's low-density character and appealing to families seeking space.
+All new construction has consisted of standalone homes, preserving the area's traditional low-density character and appealing to families seeking space.
 With around 155 people per dwelling approval, Tamborine - Canungra exhibits growth area characteristics.
-Population forecasts project an increase of 1,652 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, presenting good conditions for buyers and potentially supporting population growth beyond current projections.
+Population forecasts indicate that Tamborine - Canungra will gain approximately 1,652 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Given current development rates, new housing supply should comfortably meet demand, offering favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development